shfitz/DM1143-Ideation-and-Prototyping-FA17/iteration_timeline.md

 ### DM-UY 1143 Ideation and Prototyping
-##### Fall 2017 • De Angela L. Duff • Tuesdays and Thursdays • 2:30-4:20pm • 2MTC MAGNET 811
+##### Fall 2017 • Scott Fitzgerald • Tuesdays and Thursdays • 8:20-10:30am • 2MTC MAGNET 817

 # Narrative Timeline

 *Make sure you watch Everything Is A Remix before embarking on this assignment.*

 Create a narrative timeline thread of influences by either creating:
 *	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
 *	an infographic as a pdf (post on your process website) **OR**
 *	an interactive data visualization and embed within your process website.

 Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get much more specific):
 * Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences.

 ---
 Possible Themes: